How Toblerone chocolate became connected with air travel

 "[Toblerone] represents travel," says Marianne Klimchuk, chair of the Packaging Design department at New York's Fashion Institute of Technology.
 "The type style is like a vintage luggage label.
 It has authenticity and European cultural heritage.
 For something that is so dated in history, it feels very fresh."

-Despite its timeless feel, the candy is a relatively spry 120-something.
+Despite its timeless feel, the candy is a relatively spry 112 years old.

 Toblerones were invented in 1908 by Swiss chocolatier Theodor Tobler, who came up with the idea of filling creamy chocolates with crunchy Italian torrone (honey and nut nougat).
 That was the origin of the name Toblerone -- a mashup of Tobler's name and the filling's.